top of page

 What began in 1956 as decorating McAdenville Community Center’s trees with simple red, white and green lights grew into the town, transforming into Christmas Town U.S.A. each December to the delight of many.

 Even today, red, white and green lights dress the common areas and town center.
-Homes are decorated, too, creating an evening holiday spectacle enjoyed either on foot or in the car.
+Homes are also decorated, creating an evening holiday spectacle enjoyed on foot or in the car.

 Winston-Salem, N.C.

-Salem Saturdays at Christmas (ending with a visit to Winkler’s Bakery) and the Tanglewood Festival of Lights are some of the many ways to enjoy the holiday season in Winston-Salem.
+Salem Saturdays at Christmas, through Dec.
+30, with a visit to Winkler's Bakery and the Tanglewood Festival of Lights, Jan.
+1, 2024, are many ways to enjoy the holiday season in Winston-Salem.

-Stop by Korner’s Folly in nearby Kernersville for a tour.
-Known as “the Strangest Home in America,” it’s dressed in seasonal Victorian-inspired splendor.
-While in town, check out Spectacular Holiday Blooms at Paul J. Ciener Botanical Garden, featuring works of art created from plastic bottles.
+Stop by Korner's Folly in nearby Kernersville for a tour.
+Known as "the Strangest Home in America," it's dressed in seasonal Victorian-inspired splendor through Jan.
+6, 2024.
+While in town, check out Spectacular Holiday Blooms, various dates, at Paul J. Ciener Botanical Garden, featuring works of art created from plastic bottles.

 Louisville, Ky.

 The holiday season in Louisville is magical.
-The city is filled with unique events like Louisville Mega Caverns' Lights Under Louisville, allowing guests to drive their own vehicle through the cavern to enjoy over 40 themed displays, 900 lit characters, over 6,000,000 points of light and more.
+The city is filled with unique events like Louisville Mega Caverns' Lights Under Louisville, through Jan.
+1, 2024, allowing guests to drive their vehicle through the cavern to enjoy over 40 themed displays, 900 lit characters, over 6,000,000 points of light and more.

-For more lights, the Winter Woods Spectacular in Iroquois Park is a 1/3-mile walk through featuring millions of twinkling lights and holiday scenes.
-Icicle arches, Moravian stars and a multicolor tunnel of lights are just some things to see at Gardens Aglimmer at Waterfront Botanical Gardens.
+Yuletide at Yew Dell, various dates, features light and décor displays, plenty of photo ops and more.
+Icicle arches, Moravian stars and a multicolor tunnel of lights are just some things to see at Gardens Aglimmer, various dates, at Waterfront Botanical Gardens.

 Head to Paristown for Fête De Noël.
 Go ice skating in their outdoor rink, find something special in the Winter Holiday Village and more.